Get expert-backed, proven tactics in sales compensation. Register now.

 Sales Compensation Plan: A Complete Guide (+ Examples) to Motivate Your Team

-You may pay sales reps much differently than other members of your organization, partly due to how closely their individual performance affects each month’s paycheck.
-Whether you choose a straight salary, commission-based, or profit-sharing approach, how you compensate your reps directly affects your business's bottom line.
-Therefore, getting it right and adjusting your compensation plan is essential to keep your company moving forward.
+Straight salary, commission-based, or profit-sharing approach: how you compensate sales reps directly affects your business's bottom line.
+Getting it right and adjusting your sales compensation plan is essential to keep your company moving forward.

-How can you know which plan works best for your business?
-We’ve broken down the differences, showing how eight common sales compensation plans contribute to your business’ revenue goals.
+How can you know which compensation plan works best for your business?
+We’ve broken down the differences, showing how eight common sales compensation plan examples contribute to your business’ revenue goals.

 A sales compensation plan is a structured approach to paying sales reps.
-It outlines the methods and rates used to calculate pay, including base salary, sales commissions, and bonuses.
+It outlines the methods and rates used to calculate pay, including base salary, sales commission, and bonuses.

 Sales managers use the plan to determine how each rep is paid based on performance, experience, and other metrics.
 Comp plans may include:

-- Base salary: Fixed compensation paid to reps no matter how they perform.
-It can be an hourly wage but is more often a monthly or annual salary.
+• Base salary: Fixed compensation paid to reps no matter how they perform.
+It can be an hourly wage but is often a monthly or annual salary.

-- Commission: Variable compensation based on a rep's performance, typically a set amount for each sale or conversion.
+• Sales commission: Variable compensation based on individual performance, typically a set amount for each sale or conversion.

-- Bonuses: Additional payments that come from achieving goals, including referring new clients or exceeding sales quotas.
-They’re typically cash earnings.
+• Bonuses: Additional payments (typically cash earnings) from achieving specific goals, including referring new clients or exceeding sales quotas

-- SPIFFs: Short for Sales Performance Incentive Fund Formula, this type of compensation features special, time-sensitive promotions where reps are compensated for certain behaviors.
+• SPIFFs: Short for Sales Performance Incentive Fund Formula, this type of sales comp features special, time-sensitive promotions that compensate reps for certain sales behaviors.

-Sales leaders can also use accelerators (increased commissions for exceeding goals) or decelerators (reduced commissions for underperforming).
-The mix of incentives, goals, and measurements is what forms the compensation plan.
+Sales leaders can also use sales accelerators (increased commissions for exceeding goals) or decelerators (reduced commissions for underperforming).

-Here is what a plan for a rep might look like:
+Here's what a comp plan might look like:

-Compensation plans can change often and can vary by rep, department, and sales territory.
+Sales compensation plans can change often.
+They can also vary by rep, department, and sales territory.

 The Importance of a Well-Designed Sales Compensation Plan

-The right compensation plan rewards your sales reps in the best way possible while balancing the company’s needs.
+The right compensation plan rewards your sales team while balancing the company’s needs.
 Benefits include:

-- Alignment with the company’s goals: Organizations can decide what behaviors to reward based on business goals and then create the plan that’s most likely to promote change — for example, creating a higher commission rate for larger deals if the business goal is to increase average deal size.
+• Alignment with the company’s goals: Based on business goals, decide what behaviors to reward and create the plan that’s most likely to promote change—for example, a higher commission rate for larger deals if the company goal is to increase average deal size.

-- Boosting team morale and retention: Competitive compensation plans attract and retain top performers by providing clear financial incentives, recognition for exceptional performance, and tangible rewards that validate reps' contributions.
-This creates a positive feedback loop where success is celebrated and rewarded, leading to increased job satisfaction and longer tenures.
+• Boosting team morale and retention: Competitive sales compensation plans attract and retain top sales talent by providing clear financial incentives, recognition for exceptional performance, and tangible rewards.
+This creates a positive feedback loop celebrating and rewarding success, leading to increased job satisfaction and longer tenures.

-- Ensure competitiveness in the marketplace: A strategic sales compensation plan maintains a competitive edge through industry-leading commission rates, bonuses, and accelerators, ensuring you can attract and retain top sales talent who consistently drive revenue growth.
+• Ensure competitiveness in the marketplace: A strategic sales compensation plan maintains a competitive edge through industry-leading commission rates, bonuses, and accelerators, attracting and retaining top sales talent who consistently drive revenue growth.

 8 Sales Compensation Plan Examples

-Managers can take many approaches to creating a plan that is tailored to their reps and the organization.
-Below we explore the most common plans, including when they work best and any potential drawbacks.
+Sales managers can take many approaches to tailoring a plan to their reps and the organization.
+Below, we explore the most common comp plans, including when they work best and any potential drawbacks.

 1. Straight Salary

-A straight salary compensation plan is just what it sounds like: Reps get a set salary per month or year that doesn’t change based on performance.
-It doesn’t include additional payment types like bonuses or commissions, but it can include typical employee benefits.
-An example would be a sales professional who earns a $55,000-a-year salary but doesn’t get paid extra for each sale made.
+A straight salary compensation plan is just what it sounds like: Reps get a regular salary per month or year that doesn’t change based on performance.

 Advantages:

-- Reps can count on pay each month and more easily plan their personal budgets.
+• Reps can count on a regular salary and plan personal budgets.

-- Managers don’t have to spend more time tracking or managing payments.
+• Managers spend less time tracking or managing payments.

 Drawbacks:

-- It may be hard to motivate reps to perform better without additional perks.
+• It may be hard to motivate sales rep performance without additional perks.

-- No possibility of bonuses could cause reps to leave for higher-paying companies.
+• High turnover risk: A lack of bonuses could cause top talent to leave for higher-paying companies.

 Best for: Sales support staff and those in administrative roles who don’t have the opportunity to earn extra through commissions.